Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Neither Opendoor nor Offerpad is nationwide — they both cover select markets, primarily larger metropolitan areas.
 Depending on where you live, you may not have a choice between which company to work with.

-Opendoor operates in 50 markets in 26 states and the District of Columbia, from Austin, Texas, to Tucson, Arizona, but it doesn’t offer all its services in every area.
+Opendoor operates in over 50 markets in 25 states, from Austin, Texas, to Tucson, Arizona, but it doesn’t offer all its services in every area.

-Meanwhile, Offerpad buys houses in over 1,000 cities and nine states, heavily concentrated on the West Coast.
+Meanwhile, Offerpad buys houses in over 1,700 cities and downs across nine states, heavily concentrated on the West Coast.
 Similar to Opendoor, its program isn’t available in all areas of these markets.

 How are they the same?